-A: It’s a good idea if you can call first so shelter staff can direct you to the shelter that has a room for you or make alternate arrangements at a nearby facility.
-However, if you believe your personal safety is at risk should you remain in your home, come to one of the shelters immediately or go to the nearest police station.
+A: It’s a good idea if you can call first; however, if you believe your personal safety is at risk should you remain in your home, come to one of the shelters immediately or go to the nearest police station.

 Q What do I need to bring with me?

 A: Depending on how much time and opportunity you have to gather things, you might want to consider bringing along as many of the following items as you can, but do not delay leaving if danger is imminent: